 The head is round with a sloping nose and prominent cheeks.
 The ears are medium, broad at the base and set wide apart.
 The eyes are large and round and slightly sloping towards the ears.
 All eye colours are permitted.

 The Cymric is an intelligent and loyal breed of cat who bond closely with their human family.

-They are quite placid cats compared to other breeds and reasonably quiet.
+They are calm and quiet compared to some of the more active breeds.
 But they do enjoy playing and can be taught to play fetch.
-They are often described as “dog-like” in personality.
+The Cymric is often described as “dog-like” in personality.

-The hind legs are extremely strong and the Cymric is known to be an exceptional jumper.
+The hind legs are strong, and the Cymric is known to be an exceptional jumper.

 They are extremely gentle cats and are known to get along well with children, making them an excellent family pet.
 They also get along with other pets.